12-Step Recovery Program

-The professionals at Hannah’s House recognize that healthy neuropathways are actually created and enhanced through a person’s ongoing work with the 12-Steps.
+The professionals at Hannah’s House recognize that healthy neuropathways are actually created and enhanced through a person’s ongoing work with the 12-Steps recovery program.
 This 12-Step work helps to rewire the brain and promote a renewed sense of purpose.

 When a woman engages in 12-Step practice, including obtaining a sponsor and sponsoring others, her recovery becomes less about relapse prevention and more about forging a clear path to a happy, joyous life of freedom from addiction.
 By connecting with a deeper sense of meaning, women pursuing recovery can positively change their lives as well as impact the lives of their loved ones.